-- A dedicated IP for $72/year: most users don’t need a dedicated IP unless you’re setting up an ecommerce store or plan to use your domain for sending lots of transactional emails.
+- An IP for $72/year: most users don’t need an IP unless you’re setting up an eCommerce store or plan to use your domain for sending lots of transactional emails.

 - QuickStarter one-page website for $249 one time: This is very expensive for something you can do yourself or have a designer do.